RJuro/local-llm-calendar/README.md

 ### Running the Application

-To run the application, use the following command:
+To run the application, use the following command (optionally specifying `--port 8000`):
 ```
 python calparse.py --start-server
 ```

-This command launches the Gradio web interface, where you can add event descriptions and generate a calendar.

 ## Usage